 Hotels and large houses often adoped a pumped circulation loop so that the taps run hot almost immediately.
 This saves water and is convenient to use, however, the hot loop can waste a lot of energy, even if well-insulated.
 I would try to avoid a pumped loop if possible.
 It may be better to have point-of-use direct electric heaters, than to have a pumped loop that is always wasting heat.

 Copper v plastic

 There is a bit of a myth that suggests that plastic pipe is ‘smoother’ than copper.
-The most important factor is the actual bore size.
+The most important factor for flow-rate is the actual bore size.
 The wall material makes little difference.
 However, plastic can very easily be bent with sweeps, these are better than straight pipes with tight bends.
 In this sense, plastic can be ‘smoother’.

 Anyhow, the difference between copper and plastic is quite dramatic due to its internal bore.